MUS 474-Entrepreneurship in Music

 D. Facilitation of Academic Dishonesty.
 Intentionally or knowingly helping or attempting to help someone else to commit an act of academic dishonesty, such as knowingly allowing another to copy information during an examination or other academic exercise.

-For specific information on procedures for cases involving allegations of academic dishonesty, see relevant sections in the Student Handbook.
+For specific information on procedures for cases involving allegations of academic dishonesty, see relevant sections in the Students Handbook and the Student Success website under Student Community Ethics.

 I have read the syllabus for MUS 474 and am aware of the requirements and policies for this course.